 Here at UBC, we strive to build an inclusive community that welcomes people of all genders and sexual identities.

-We work to build Positive Spaces on campus for lesbian, gay, bisexual, trans (transgender, gender non-conforming, and non-binary), two-spirit, queer, questioning, intersex, and asexual (LGBT2SQIA+) students, staff, and faculty.
+We work to build Positive Spaces on campus for Two-Spirit, lesbian, gay, bisexual, trans (transgender, gender non-conforming, and non-binary), queer, questioning, intersex, and asexual (2SLGBTQIA+) students, staff, and faculty.

 A time of discovery

-We recognize that familiarizing yourself with a new campus environment as an LGBT2SQIA+ identified student may be overwhelming.
+We recognize that familiarizing yourself with a new campus environment as a 2SLGBTQIA+ identified student may be overwhelming.
 However, university is a great time to explore and grow into your identity and learn more about yourself.
 At UBC, there are resources and spaces available to support your journey of self discovery.

 Being an ally